Definition of the STLC and its role in the Software Development Life Cycle (SDLC)

 Requirements analysis is one of the most important phases because this is when you can fix project flaws almost completely free of charge.
 The requirements analysis phase also identifies the potential need for automated testing and allows making economic calculations of labor costs based on the project estimation.
 This is also when the Entry Criteria and the Exit Criteria are discussed and documented.

 Entry and Exit Criteria in software testing are necessary for all levels of the STLC.
 Entry Criteria define the prerequisites that must be met before you start the testing, while Exit Criteria define the prerequisites for concluding it.
 Ideally, you don’t proceed to the next testing stage until every Exit Criterion for the previous one is met.

 At this phase, a test plan is formed.
 This is the concretization of all phases of the testing itself, timing, participants, and responsibilities.
 As a result of this, we receive data on:

 - the participants and their roles in testing;

 - the necessary test environment.

 Test Case Development

-Test development implies using manual and automated testing to achieve full coverage of the software’s functionality, with the process being based on the requirements set up beforehand.
-More often than not, the test cases for automated testing are written separately, since the cases for manual testing are described in the form of cheat sheets.
+Test development implies using manual and automated testing to achieve full coverage of the software’s functionality and features, with the process being based on the requirements set up beforehand.
+More often than not, the test cases carried out using testing automation are written separately, since the cases for manual testing are described in the form of cheat sheets.
 Each has its own Test Case Life Cycle, which encompasses its creation, verification, and rework.